oKermorgant/duels/README.md

 - create a yaml file with the same name, that contains the message information
 - call python <path_to_installed_duels>/bin/gen_wrapper.py <game_name>

 It will create the core `server.cpp` file where the game mechanics and display should be defined.
+This is done through the created `mechanics.h` and `game_ai.h` files, to write the game rules and your local AI.
-It also creates a `client_template` directory, to be used by actual game player
+It also creates a `client_template` directory, to be used by actual game player.

 ## Developing the game

 The `server.cpp` is the entry point for the game server.
-It create `mechanics.h` and `game_ai.h` to write the game rules and your local AI.
-This local AI should take as argument a `difficulty` parameter.
+The local AI should take as argument a `difficulty` parameter.
 The default values for player 1 and player 2 appear in `server.cpp` when creating players.

 Typically, AI level 0 should have no chance to win in order to let the player test their own AI.
 AI level 1 may win by chance.
 Higher difficulty AIs should actually try to win.